-We started our Copper Canyon train ride in Los Mochis and went through to Creel where we stayed for a few nights to explore the region further before continuing onto Chihuahua by bus.
+We started our Copper Canyon train ride in Los Mochis and went through to Creel where we stayed for a few nights to explore the region further.
+Then continued onto Chihuahua by bus.

 You can also of course start in the east in Chihuahua and come through El Fuerte or Los Mochis in that direction.
 In which case you’ll want to be seated on the left side for the good views.

 Between Los Moschis and Chihuahua, the Copper Canyon train stops at El Fuerte, Témoris, Bahuichivo, San Rafael, Areponápuchi, Divisadero, Creel and Cuauhtémoc.

 You’ll know when you’re there in economy because everyone will start getting up and queuing to get off.
 In first class I expect they tell you.

 Then on your way back grab a snack from one of their oil drum street food stalls.
 We had Gorditas and Chilli Rellenos, they were delicious and only $25MXN each.

-The train is safe but don’t be one of those wallys that leave their valuable stuff on their seat and wonder why someone less fortunate than you has taken an opportunity you have invited.
+The train is safe.
+But don’t be one of those wallys that leave their valuable stuff on their seat and wonder why someone less fortunate than you has taken an opportunity you have invited.

 How To Buy Copper Canyon Train Tickets

 We just went to the station in Los Mochis when we arrived and bought them then for in 2 days time.
-There is an ATM in Los Mochis station but it would only take our Barclays card, not HSBC so don’t rely on it.
+There is an ATM in Los Mochis station.
+But it would only take our Barclays card, not our HSBC one so don’t rely on it.

-If you’re boarding at any of the other stops you just have pay on board, this should ordinarily be okay but bear in mind you run the risk of there not being space during peak times.
+If you’re boarding at any of the other stops you just have pay on board.
+This should ordinarily be okay but bear in mind you run the risk of there not being space during peak times.

 Where To Stay In Los Mochis

-As I say in our post about how to get from La Paz to Los Mochis by ferry, if you are travelling that route Monday-Friday you will arrive in Los Mochis around 10pm and can actually just head straight to Los Mochis train station and kip there overnight.
+As I say in our post about how to get from La Paz to Los Mochis by ferry, if you are travelling that route Monday-Friday you will arrive in Los Mochis around 10pm.
+So you can actually just head straight to Los Mochis train station and kip there overnight.

 Airbnb is one of the best options and the hosts are used to people arriving late and leaving early.
-We stayed at a place just a few hundred meters from Los Mochis train station so we didn’t have to faff about finding a taxi in the early hours which was really handy.
+We stayed at a place just a few hundred meters from Los Mochis train station.
+So there was no faffing about finding a taxi in the early hours which was really handy.